 Research tells us that SDS can only be fully implemented if Chief Officers and other key leaders view it as a priority.
 During the crisis, examples of good leadership emerge and creative, solution-focused thinking was encouraged.
 We noted the following features:

-Fast tracking of packages of care (POC) and commissioning the use of previously unused support services not on approved providers lists in order to meet needs and outcomes.
+Fast-tracking of packages of care (POC) and commissioning the use of previously unused support services not on approved providers lists in order to meet needs and outcomes.

 Encouragement to use SDS creatively and differently.
-Better focus on getting the right support to those who need it as soon possible.
+Better focus on getting the right support to those who need it as soon as possible.

 More joined-up work with the third sector that has been truly collaborative.